crazed-developer/nobelium-blog/content/blog/perspectives-on-dpi/index.en.md

 `2.122mm = (6016px * 25,4mm) / 72dpi`

 That's a print of 2,1 meters x 1,4meters.
+Should match what Photoshop writes in the image size dialog.

 I hope you see that DPI is a moving target, you need more information than just this number.